HyeonbumLee/HyeonbumLee.github.io/index.md

 - (Sep 01, 2021) Participate in a new project supported by Samsung Science & Technology Foundation.
 (Title: "Secure Multi-party Approximate Computation")

-- (April 01, 2021) Participate in a new project supported by Institute for Information and Communications Technology Promotion (IITP).
+- (Apr 01, 2021) Participate in a new project supported by Institute for Information and Communications Technology Promotion (IITP).
 (Title: "Study on Crypto Primitives for SNARK")

 ## Languages